rjagerman/glint/docs/gettingstarted/spark.md

     val vector = client.vector[Double](10)

 The main code will use the constructed `vector` object within a spark closure such as `rdd.foreach { ... }`.
-There is some additional boilerplate to deal with the execution context and timeouts.
+There is some additional boilerplate to deal with the execution context.
 This is, however, a small price to pay for the gained flexibility and customizability of the concurrency of your code.

     import scala.concurrent.ExecutionContext
     rdd.foreach {